danielabar/meblog/src/markdown/datadog-heroku-rails.md

 heroku config:set DD_HEROKU_CONF_FOLDER="/app/.datadog" -a your-app-name
 ```

-In this case, Datadog will expect to find a folder named `.datadog` in your project root, with an executable file named `prerun.sh`.
+In this case, Datadog will expect to find a folder named `.datadog` in your project root (not in the Rails `app` dir, this will be explained shortly), with an executable file named `prerun.sh`.
 In this script, the `env`, `service`, and `version` tags are populated.
 For example:

 ```bash
 # .datadog/prerun.sh